liben002/randomFractals/README.md

-# randomFractals
+# Random Fractals
 This a processing program that creates fractals and allows the user to explore them in 3D.

-The openprocessing link can be found here: https://www.openprocessing.org/sketch/486393
+This application is hosted here: https://www.openprocessing.org/sketch/486393

 This won second place at the BPS Hour of Code 2017 Competition in 3D Modeling